Hyundai Kona Hybrid interior & comfort

 Hyundai Kona Hybrid dashboard

 The dashboard in the Hyundai Kona Hybrid looks very stylish, and is at least on par with what's offered in the Kia Niro.
-Premium and Premium SE cars get a 10.25-inch colour touchscreen, which is a big improvement on the seven-inch screen in SE cars.
+The 10.25-inch colour touchscreen on its own makes it worth going for the Premium or Ultimate spec over the entry-level SE Connect.
 The graphics aren’t hugely different, but it has better resolution and a split-screen mode that shows the sat nav and entertainment at the same time.

 The rest of the dashboard is well thought-out, and Hyundai has resisted the temptation to pile all of the car’s functions into the touchscreen.
 Beneath the screen, the centre console houses vents, dials for the climate control and additional buttons for the fan speed, direction and windscreen heating.
 Ahead of the drive mode lever is a compartment for storing small items such as a smartphone, with two USB ports allowing you to connect devices to the car.